*Click to view full image

-The new route to get to Play Azul.Please do not use GPS locally to get to Playa Azul it will take you to highway 3.
+The new route to get to Play Azul.Please do not use GPS locally to get to Playa Azul.
 Follow the instructions below.

-- Once you are on Fremont drive for 8 miles, you will see signs indicating to turn (right) toward the sea to get to Encanto.
-Large sign on the left of the highway.
+- Once you are on Fremont drive about 1 mile towards Rocky Point, you will see signs indicating to turn (left) toward the sea to get to Encanto.
+Large sign on the right of the highway.

 - Take this road about 3.8 miles where there is a Y in the road.
 Take the road to the left which makes a 45 degree left turn about 75 yards from the Y.